DallanQ/goappp/README.md

 					main.go
 ```

-The following command would work and install the executable inside project/bin:
+The following command would set GOPATH to project anywhere inside of project/github.com/username/project:
-- gop install (inside of project/github.com/username/project)
+- goappp serve